ModJuska123/Movie-Store-API-Automation-Testing-Project/README.md

 ### 🧪3.
 Using Postman

 Postman is used for API testing in this project.
-Make sure to have Postman installed on your system to run and manage your API tests effectively.
+Make sure to have Postman installed on your system to run tests effectively.

 ### 🔄3.
 GitHub Workflow
 This project uses GitHub Actions for CI/CD.
 The workflow is defined in .github/workflows/node.js.yml.
 Here’s a brief overview:
 Node.js CI: This workflow runs on push and pull request events to the main branch.
 It installs dependencies, runs tests, and lints the code.